 By E.B.
 Tucker, editor, Strategic Investor

 The chart below tracks the 12-month LIBOR.
-It’s the interest rate that sets the cost of borrowing for trillions of dollars’ worth of loans.
-The rate is four times what it was in 2014.
+That’s the interest rate that sets the cost of borrowing for trillions of dollars’ worth of loans.
+The rate is five times what it was in 2014.

-That means borrowers with LIBOR-linked loans pay more interest on those loans today than they did last week, last month, or last year.
+That means borrowers with LIBOR-linked loans pay more interest on those loans today than they did at any time back to 2014.
 This trend will continue for a while.
 Interest rates went down for 35 years… They’ll go up for more than one or two.

 But that’s not what interests us… We’re interested in the U.S. Treasury.
 It has an insatiable appetite for debt.
 It also pays more to borrow as rates rise.